Privacy Policy

 As a general rule, we only retain your personal data for as long as it is relevant for the purpose(s) for which such data was collected.
 When personal data is no longer relevant for such purpose(s), we erase the data unless we have a legal obligation under applicable laws or regulations to retain such data for a specific period of time.

-We retain personal data related to job applications for the duration of the recruitment process in question and for two years thereafter, unless you withdraw your consent or object to our processing of your personal data at any time prior to that.
+We generally retain personal data related to job applications for the duration of the recruitment process in question and for one year thereafter, unless you withdraw your consent or object to our processing of your personal data at any time prior to that.

 Apart from the use of such service providers, we transfer personal data relating to our clients and to the client matters that we handle to third parties solely as required by applicable laws or regulations and as necessary to provide legal services to our clients.
-Recipients of personal data in this context include, primarily, our clients, their counterparties and their counsel, courts and public authorities, witnesses and any other counsel, service providers and experts assisting our client on the same matter.
+Recipients of personal data in this context include, primarily, our clients, their counterparties and their counsel (strictly only as required for the purposes of handling the client’s assignment), courts and public authorities, witnesses and any other counsel, service providers and experts assisting our client on the same matter.

 As part of our Know Your Client obligations, we may be obliged to transfer personal data to the Finnish Bar Association or relevant public authorities, as required by applicable laws and regulations.